 – Having very little dust or a high amount of dust can skew results.

 – Having a high amount of outside dirt inside can skew results.
 Having high or low outdoor spores counts can skew results.

-- May not be an even distribution of spores throughout the house if mould is only coming from one place and the house is large.
+– May not be an even distribution of spores throughout the house if mold is only coming from one place and the house is large.

 -“Only the ERMI and HERTSMI have been associated with sequential activation of innate immune responses, not air testing.”
 Dr. Shoemaker.
 Meaning it is the only test that he found that is consistently in line with lab results for CIRS, despite its drawbacks.